eden-owo/Person-suitcase-motion-tracker/README.md

 With calculating the velocity of people and suitcases, its primary goal is to detect any instances of falls involving either.

+TensorRT is recommended for up to 30% faster computation.

 <figure><img src="https://github.com/eden-owo/Person-suitcase-motion-tracker/blob/master/pics/demo.png" alt=""><figcaption></figcaption></figure>